Ars-Digitale/java-21-study-guide/docs/module-04/inheritance.md

 ## 11. Default Constructor — Tips and Traps

-- **If the superclass has no no-arg constructor, the subclass MUST call `super(args)` explicitly.**
+- **If the superclass does not have a no-arg constructor, the subclass MUST call `super(args)` explicitly.**
-- If the subclass defines any constructor, Java does NOT create a default constructor automatically.
+- If the subclass defines any constructor, Java does NOT create a default constructor automatically for the parent class.
 - If you forget to call an existing parent constructor explicitly, the compiler inserts `super()` — which may not exist.

 ```java